harleydutton/tabula-rasa/tabula-rasa/meta/rejected/Vulnerable.md

 ---

 with how I have changed damage, wounds, health, and death this no longer seems necessary but it should be evaluated further

+---

+I think this is worse than just describing the wound [[Descriptors]] on a character. rejected.